apache/pulsar/site2/docs/schema-overview.md

 Pulsar messages are stored as unstructured byte arrays and the data structure (as known as schema) is applied to this data only when it's read.
 So both the producer and consumer need to agree upon the data structure of the messages, including the fields and their associated types.

 Pulsar schema is the metadata that defines how to translate the raw message bytes into a more formal structure type, serving as a protocol between the applications that generate messages and the applications that consume them.
-It serializes the raw bytes before they are published to a topic and deserializes them before they are delivered to consumers.
+It serializes data into raw bytes before they are published to a topic and deserializes the raw bytes before they are delivered to consumers.

 Pulsar uses a schema registry as a central repository to store the registered schema information, which enables producers/consumers to coordinate the schema of a topic’s messages through brokers.